pawedy/react-sample-project/README.md

 This app uses `https://www.swapi.tech/` to display catalogue of Star Wars characters, planets and vehicles.

+## TODO

+- Better error and loading handling
+- Unit and E2E tests
+- Caching
+- Styling
+- Avatars and more details

 ## Prerequisites

 Node.js and npm are essential to run this project.